shiver-me-timbers/smt-spring-security-parent/README.md

 ### [smt-spring-security-jwt](smt-spring-security-jwt)

 This library will automatically enable stateless JWT authentication for any Spring Security configuration.
-It is applied with an annotation and weaves itself into your existing configuration so will not override any of your current configuration e.g. AuthenticationSuccessHandlers, LogoutSuccessHandlers.
+It is applied with an annotation and weaves itself into your existing Spring Security setup so will not override any of your current configuration e.g. AuthenticationSuccessHandlers, LogoutSuccessHandlers.

 #### Usage